 For those worried about a loved one, the first step is often communication.
 Choose a time and place that’s confidential and comfortable, and make sure you approach them in a manner that isn’t confrontational.
 Offer to help them look into assistance options or go with them to see a counselor or rehab facility.
 If you’ve tried to reach out and it didn’t work or your loved one is defensive about drug use, consider calling a counselor yourself to find out more about how you can help your friend or family member.

-And if you’re ready to take the step and begin your journey at a drug rehab in Florida, Transitions Recovery Program is here to help.
+And if you’re ready to take the step and begin your journey at one of countries top drug rehab treatment centers, Transitions Recovery Program is here to help.
 Call us today at 800-298-1783 or complete our online contact form and someone will get back to you as soon as possible.
 It’s never too late to call for help, and we can walk you through all the options you have to seek a more stable, sober and positive future.